This page was last updated on 21 July, 2021.

 – must present a travel clearance obtained before departure at http://domcovid19.dominica.gov.dm/ ; and

-– must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 72 hours before arrival; and
+– must have a negative COVID-19 PCR test result issued at most 72 hours before arrival; and

 – are subject to medical screening and quarantine.

 Detailed Tourist Information

 Upon arrival, health checks are in place (https://discoverdominica.com/travel-advisory-for-dominica), including a Rapid Diagnostic Test (RDT) on arrival.
 If the RDT is negative, then the traveller must self-isolate in a government operated or government certified facility for five days before having a further PCR test.
 If the RDT is positive, then a further PCR swab test will be carried out.
 This will be at the traveller’s expense.
 Further information can be found via https://discoverdominica.com/en/travel-advisory-for-dominica.